ke-zhang-rd/krystal/docs/source/dataclass.rst

       # See if we're being called as @dataclass or @dataclass().
       if cls is None:
           # We're called with parens.
+So return true decorator.
           return wrap

       # We're called as @dataclass without parens.
+So return class.
       return wrap(cls)

 Of course, the interesting part is conditional part.
 If ``cls is None`` means this case come with parameters and parens.
 So we need to return a true decorator configured by parameters.
-And parameters is reflected by closure. ``_process_class`` is function actually return the new cls.
-If ``cls`` is not ``None``, ideally this means no parameters and parens are used. we just need call wrap(cls) which return a new cls.
+And parameters is reflected by closure. ``_process_class`` is function actually return the manipulated cls.
+If ``cls`` is not ``None``, this means no parameters and parens are used. we just need call ``wrap(cls)`` which return manipulated cls directly.

 However, this implementation doesn't block user use a position parameter fail decorator as shown below: